freddavies/PypeIt/doc/tutorials/hires_howto.rst

 The coadded spectrum can be visualized by just using `matplotlib`_, or we can take advantage of the `specutils`_ interface available through PypeIt.
 Use of this interface requires to have the `specutils`_ package installed.
-See :ref:`spec1D-specutils` for more details.

 This interface allows us to interact with our spectrum using `jdaviz`_.
-This **needs** to be done within a `jupyter notebook`_, and the following lines can be used to load and visualize the co-added
+Although `jdaviz`_ can be run both within a `jupyter notebook`_ and as a stand-alone application, in order to be able to visualize PypeIt 1D output files, `jdaviz`_ must currently be run from within a `jupyter notebook`_.
+See :ref:`spec1D-specutils` for more details.

-spectrum:
+The following lines can be used to load and visualize the co-added spectrum of the quasar J0100+2802:

 .. code-block:: python